-KPHI TV Station Management is sending out a nationwide call for broadcast applicants to participate in the 2018 Probabilistic Hazard Information project in NOAA’s Hazardous Weather Testbed.
+KPHI TV Station Management is sending out a nationwide call for broadcast applicants to participate in the 2019 Probabilistic Hazard Information project in NOAA’s Hazardous Weather Testbed.
 We need 2 broadcasters each week of our 3-week project.
-The application closes April 6, 2018.
+The application closes August 9, 2019.
 See our invitation letter, Recruitment page, and SampleSchedule for more information.

 We want to say “Congratulations!” to our 2018 NOAA Hollings Scholar and KPHI-TV intern, Caroline Carithers.
 Caroline has accepted a meteorologist/reporter position at WKRG in Mobile, AL. She graduated magna cum laude from the University of South Alabama this spring, with a Bachelor of Science in Meteorology and a minor in Math.

 We are proud of you, Caroline, and wish you the best of luck in your new broadcasting career!
 May there be endless Target brownies in your television studios today and beyond!

 Sean Ernst is a MS student with the School of Meteorology at the University of Oklahoma (OU).
 Sean’s research interest is the societal impacts of hazardous weather and weather risk communication.
 Sean earned his BS in Meteorology in Spring 2018 from OU.
 His research interests were greatly impacted by the 2013 Moore and El Reno tornadoes, as he has focused his study on how weather information is communicated to the public, and the impacts that public perception of that information can impact their response to dangerous weather.
 Since then, he has worked to study emergency managers’ weather information needs, the perceptions of NWS Warning Coordination Meteorologists of effective Impact-based Decision Support Services, and the general public’s reception of tornado warnings in Oklahoma.